Recover Your Instance

 during an instance reboot, and any data that is in-memory is lost.
 When the process is complete,

-you'll receive an email notification that includes the status of the recovery attempt and any
+subscribed to this SNS topic will receive an email notification that includes the status of the recovery attempt and any

 further instructions.
 You will notice an instance reboot on the recovered instance.